NightmareXIV/MyDalamudPlugins/meta/install/normal.md

 ## Support
-Join NightmareXIV Discord server to receive support for this plugin: https://discord.gg/m8NRt4X8Gf [![](https://dcbadge.vercel.app/api/server/m8NRt4X8Gf)](https://discord.gg/m8NRt4X8Gf) The server operates on a ticket-based system.
+Join NightmareXIV Discord server to receive support for this plugin: https://discord.gg/m8NRt4X8Gf [![](https://dcbadge.vercel.app/api/server/m8NRt4X8Gf)](https://discord.gg/m8NRt4X8Gf)

+The server operates on a ticket-based system.
 Please create a ticket and describe your issue.
+Additionally, you may create an issue in the repository.
+Reply time for tickets may be significantly longer than on Discord, however, the issue does not have any risks to be lost.
+(Basically, if you want to report a critical bug or receive help, prefer Discord, if you want to suggest feature or report non-critical bug, prefer Github)